 DIY should I?

 Making your own products is the easiest way to truly know what goes into them.
 Once I started dabbling in homemade cleaners and then body care, baby care products came naturally.
-Another perk is that homemade products are often more budget-friendly than commercial natural products.
-I recommend just trying out one recipe—it’s empowering to know that you can and it’s so easy you’ll probably be hooked!
+Another perk is that homemade products are often more budget-friendly than natural commercial products.
+I recommend just trying out one recipe — it’s empowering to know that you can, and it’s so easy you’ll probably be hooked!
 Here are two basic recipes that are great to get you started: